Dr. Huiming Bao

-Description: bao
+Description: Description: Description: Description: bao

 Huiming Bao (CV)

-Charles L. Jones Professor in Geology & Geophysics
+Charles L. Jones Professor in Geology & Geophysics at Louisiana State University

-Ph.
-D; Princeton University, 1998
+PhD: Princeton University, 1998

 Stable isotope geochemistry